fleetdm/fleet/handbook/business-operations/README.md

 The SLA for contract signature is **2 business days**.
 Please do not follow up on signature unless this time has elapsed.

+> _**Note:** Signature open time for the CEO is not currently measured, to avoid the overhead of creating separate signature issues to measure open and close time.
+This may change as signature volume increases._

 ## Getting a contract reviewed

 > If a document is ready for signature and does not need to be reviewed or negotiated, you can skip the review process and use the signature process documented above.